j-berg/ribopipe/docs/index.rst

 ==========
 Questions?
 ==========
-If you have questions, requests, or bugs to report, please use the `Github issues <https://github.com/RiboPipe/ribopipe/issues>`_ forum.
+If you have questions, requests, or bugs to report, please use the `Github issues forum <https://github.com/RiboPipe/ribopipe/issues>`_.